 I’m on an life-long adventure to discover art, make art, share art, and encounter other artists.
+This is how I came to live in the vibrant city of New Orleans, Louisiana.

 I graduated with a Bachelor of Arts degree in Studio Art from Florida State University many years ago.
 I studied art for art’s sake, but I still needed to make a living!
 Luckily, I fell into a graphic design career by wearing a flattering red dress to a job interview at a printing shop, and smiling.
 Throughout my graphic design career, my creative endeavors have been balanced between my day job and my passion for fine art.